codurance/site/_posts/2018-08-17-the-functional-style-part-2.md

 }
 ```

-It behaves exactly the same, but now nothing gets reassigned.
+It behaves exactly the same, but now nothing gets re-assigned.
 The functional goodness here comes with two costs: firstly, a slight decrease in readability.
 The second cost we will come to shortly.

 To rewrite our roman numerals function into a recursive algorithm, it will be easier if first we flatten the nested loops into a single loop like this: